ChaShanLiu0830/ChaShanLiu0830.github.io/_posts/generative_series/2024-11-30-Deep_Generative_Model_2_Diffusion_Model.md

 bibliography: diffusion_model.bib
 # media_subpath: assets/post_images/generative_series
 ---
+# 2. Diffusion Model

-In this chapter, we are going to dig into the original paper of Denoising Diffusion Probabilistic Models (DDPM)[^1].
+In this chapter, we are going to dig into the original paper of Denoising Diffusion Probabilistic Models (DDPM){% cite ho2020 --file diffusion_model.bib %}.
 DDPM represent a pivotal advancement in diffusion-based generative modeling.
-Introduced by Ho et al. (2020)[^1], DDPM formulates the generative process as a gradual denoising procedure, effectively reversing a forward diffusion process that incrementally adds Gaussian noise to data.
+Introduced by {% cite ho2020 --file diffusion_model.bib %}, DDPM formulates the generative process as a gradual denoising procedure, effectively reversing a forward diffusion process that incrementally adds Gaussian noise to data.

 To simplify, the idea of DDPM is:
 > "Trying to add the image into pure noise, and learn how to denoise back."